calico32/texty/README.md

 The `align` property sets the text alignment within the window.
 It can be one of `left`, `center`, or `right`.
 The default is `left`, or `center` if the window is centered.

+The `spacing` property sets the line spacing for the text.
+It should be specified in pixels, e.g. `spacing 4` will add 4 pixels of space between lines.
+The default is `8`.

 The optional `id` property (specified inline) allows you to assign a custom ID to the window.
 This can be useful for targeting the window in CSS styles or for other purposes.
 If not specified, a random ID will be generated.

 ### Styling